Looking for a deeply comforting chicken and rice dish, with a Louisiana flare?

 FOR THE STEW

-- 8 boneless chicken thighs cut into 1-inch cubes
+- 3 lbs chicken thighs and breasts, skinless and boneless, cut into 1-inch cubes

 - ¾ cup vegetable oil